 All USPS services have maximum weight restrictions.
 In addition, many service types use the package weight to calculate the postage weight.
 As such, it’s important to enter accurate weights for each shipment.
 Weights are measured in pounds (lbs) and ounces (oz).

 It is best to measure your package weight using a postage scale.
 Postage scales differ from a standard home scale, configured for greater precision.
 There are a few features that you will want to be sure to have:

-- Verify proper units.
-Since postage is calculated using pounds and ounces, check that your scale is configured display weights in these units.
+Verify proper units.
+Since postage is calculated using pounds and ounces, check that your scale is configured to display weights in these units.

-Whether your shipping with ShippingEasy or EasyShip, we will automatically verify that your package weight meets the requirements for the selected Carrier Service.
+Whether you are shipping with ShippingEasy or EasyShip, we will automatically verify that your package weight meets the requirements for the selected Carrier Service.

 If you do not have access to a postage scale, you may want to consider using a Flat Rate shipping option.
 While not always the least expensive option, the postage cost will not vary with your package weight.
 However, these packages still have maximum weight limits, so you will want to confirm that your contents do not exceed this weight.